Danny Hoffman

-Daniel John Hoffman (March 2, 1880 - March 22, 1922) was an American professional baseball player who played center field in the Major Leagues from 1903 to 1911.
+Daniel John Hoffman (March 2, 1880 - March 14, 1922) was an American professional baseball player who played center field in the Major Leagues from 1903 to 1911.
 During his career Hoffman played for the Philadelphia Athletics, New York Highlanders, and St. Louis Browns.

 Hoffman was a native of Canton, Connecticut, where he played youth baseball in the village of Collinsville.
 A scout signed him to play minor league baseball.
 When playing for the Springfield Ponies in 1902, they were playing a road game against Bridgeport.
 Hoffman batted a ball into the outfield, which struck and killed a horse.

 In 829 games over nine seasons, Hoffman posted a .256 batting average (762-for-2981) with 361 runs, 71 doubles, 52 triples, 14 home runs, 235 RBIs, 185 stolen bases and 226 bases on balls.
 Defensively, he finished his career with a .951 fielding percentage playing at all three outfield positions.

+Hoffman died at this home in Manchester, Connecticut on March 14, 1922.